Nonparametric Instrumental Variables Estimation Under Misspecification: An Empirical Application

+To tackle this problem \citet{Blundell2007} and \citet{Horowitz2011} use household income as an instrument for nondurables expenditure.
+There are many reasons to think that household income and preferences are correlated.
+Both tastes and income may depend on household size and socio-economic status, and those with expensive tastes may seek high-paying jobs.
+However, some shocks to household income may result from exogenous external factors like shocks to production costs in an employed householder's firm.
+If one controls for a sufficiently rich set of household covariates this may absorb the endogenous variation in income leaving only the exogenous variation.
+If the data do not contain rich enough household observables, then some endogeneity likely remains and the income instrument is unlikely to be fully valid.

+\citet{Blundell2007} and \citet{Horowitz2011} can only control for some coarse demographic variables.\footnote{Both papers control for demographics by analyzing a homogeneous sub-sample. \citet{Blundell2007} incorporate additional dummy variable controls.} Therefore, in this setting instrumental validity may not hold exactly and it is of interest to assess what empirical findings are robust to some failure of instrumental validity.

-Below we describe an application of our methods to the estimation of $h_{0}$ the structural, shape-invariant Engel curve for food.
-The dependent variable $Y$ is the share of total expenditure on non-durables that a household spends on food.
-The endogenous variable $X$ is the logarithm of the household's total expenditure and $Z$ is the logarithm of household income.
+In this setting $Y$ is the share of total expenditure on non-durables that a household spends on food. $X$ is the logarithm of the household's total expenditure and $Z$ is the logarithm of household income.
+We take $\mathcal{H}$ to be the set of functions that map from $\mathcal{X}$ to the unit interval and have second derivative bounded in magnitude by a constant $c$.
+We present results for $c=2$ and $c=5$, for comparison, the magnitude of the second derivatives of Horowitz's estimated structural function never exceed $0.5$.

-Our methodology requires we select a vector of basis functions $\Phi_{n}$.
-We follow \citet{Horowitz2011} and use spaces of fourth-order (cubic) B-splines with evenly-spaced knot points.\footnote{See \citet{Boor2002} for a practical introduction to B-splines.} Suppose we set $K_{n}$ equal to some $k>4$, the length-$k$ vector of basis functions can then be defined as follows.
-Let $\{l_{k,j}\}_{j=1}^{k-4}$ be a sequence of scalars known as `knot points'.
-Then: